blackberry/Samples-for-Java/SocialApp/README.md

 **Dependencies**

 1. BlackBerry Java SDK 7.0.0 or higher required.
+2. Application Icon (License: Free for commercial use) courtesy of (http://www.graphicrating.com/)

 **To contribute code to this repository you must be [signed up as an official contributor](http://blackberry.github.com/howToContribute.html).**